noamkfir/testcon-legacy-code-black-hole/README.md

 The relevant test case fails.
 All other test cases continue to pass.

 We do not modify any app code in this step.

+## Step 5

+We modify the app code to make the failing test pass.

+The exercise is complete.